 If you are seeking a coffee to use immediately and can't wait for fresh roasted Monsoon Malabar to age and stabilize, we suggest to look at alternatives such as Tiger Mountain or the fabulous Mysore Nuggets Extra Bold.

-There is no problem at all in using fresh roasted Monsoon coffee, but you will appreciate the development of the bean as it ages - just like a fine wine.
+There is no problem at all in using fresh roasted Monsoon coffee as you just need to be more careful with the grind, but you will appreciate the development of the bean as it ages - just like a fine wine.